nsg-ethz/p4-learning/exercises/04-L2_Learning/p4runtime/README.md

 Note that `p4app_cpu.json` adds a `cpu_port: true` option to `s1`.
 This will make P4-Utils add an extra port to `s1`, this port then will be used by the controller to receive control plane packets.
 The same is done in `network_cpu.py` with the option `net.enableCpuPortAll()`.

-**Note:** This option is already disabled in the provided configuration files.
+**Note:** This option is already enabled in the provided configuration files.

 Furthermore, during this exercise you will need to use the `--conf` option when calling `p4run`.
 By default, if you do not specify anything it tries to find a configuration file named `p4app.json`, which has to be located in the same path.
 Since in this exercise we